 - ADHD, autism

-So, if you or your doctor suspects you have any of these gluten related disorders, what can you do?
+So, if you or your doctor suspects you have any of these disorders and the problem is with certain foods, what can you do?

 So, is there another option?